Get a List of Time Tracking Records task.elapseditem.getlist

 object

 Object for call options.
-The element is an object NAV_PARAMS of the form {'call option': 'value' [, ...]} (detailed description provided below) in the structure
+The element is an object NAV_PARAMS of the form {'call option': 'value' [, ...]} (detailed description provided below) in structure

 Warning